MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ## Manufacturing Process

-Before you can enable your device to activate you need to be familiar with the Windows desktop manufacturing process.
+You need to be familiar with the Windows desktop manufacturing process before you can enable activation.
 There are several different methods to deploy and customize your Windows IoT Enterprise image.
-Once you select the manufacturing process which includes both a deployment and customization strategy that best suits your production requirements you can incorporate a compatible approach to enable activation using your ePKEY based product key.
+After selecting your manufacturing process, you can incorporate a compatible approach to enable activation using your ePKEY based product key.

 For more information, see [Windows Manufacturing Overview](/windows-hardware/manufacture).